 2. Acceptance Criteria for Non-Functional Requirements

-Performance, security, and scalability requirements need special consideration.
+Performance, security, and scalability requirements need special consideration in your acceptance criteria format.

 • Dashboard loads in under 2 seconds for 95th percentile of requests